shahramyalameha/burai/docs/source/usage/project/atoms_viewer.rst

 Atoms Viewer
 ============

-This system can replace, delete, move, and add the atom.
+BURAI platform can replace, delete, move, and add the atom.
 This chapter explain these operations.

 Replace Atom
 ------------
-We introduce the operation of replace the atom.
+In case users replace the atom to other element,
 The first step is selecting the atom which users want to replace.
-Then, the menu appears. users select “Rename selected atoms”
+Then, the menu appears with right click. users select “Rename selected atoms”

 .. image:: ../../../img/projects/imgCreateJob_ReplaceAtom01.png
    :scale: 30 %
    :align: center

-The periodic table appears, and users select element which users want to replace.
+The periodic table appears, and users select element that users want to replace.

 .. image:: ../../../img/projects/imgCreateJob_ReplaceAtom02.png
    :scale: 30 %